-If there is one icon that represents New York above any other, it is the Statue of Liberty.
-Visiting or circling it by boat is an experience not to be missed, if only for the postcard views of Manhattan from Liberty Island.
+If there's one icon that represents New York, it's the Statue of Liberty.
+Visiting her or circling her by boat is an experience not to be missed on your trip to New York, if only for the picture-postcard views of Manhattan from Liberty Island.

-Buying your tickets in advance will let you skip two lines: the one for the ferry to Liberty Island and the one to access the statue.
-Here are the best ways to visit the Statue of Liberty:
+Buying your tickets in advance will save you two queues: the one for the ferry to Liberty Island and the one to get to the statue.
+Here are the best ways to visit the Statue:

 Access to the Statue's pedestal with guided tour